usds/us-forms-system/docs/getting-started/README.md

 # Getting started with the US Forms System

 Depending on your needs, you can either create a brand new application from scratch or install the US Forms System in an existing application.
+For more information about React apps, see the [React project's Hello World tutorial](https://reactjs.org/docs/hello-world.html).

 ### [Creating a new application with the US Forms System Starter App](getting-started/creating-a-new-application-with-the-us-forms-system-starter-app.md)